CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 7. SUBROUTINE names

-Subroutines should be of the form "*_cbl()".
-Following from the above file egName_cbl.F90 **SUBROUTINE egName_cbl()**.
-This is not only helpful for consonsistency but necessary within JULES/UM applications where it distinguishes the CABLE version of an analagous JULES subroutine.
+Subroutines should be of the form "\*_cbl()".
+Following from the above file `egName_cbl.F90` `SUBROUTINE egName_cbl()`.
+This is not only helpful for consistency but necessary within JULES/UM applications where it distinguishes the CABLE version of an analogous JULES subroutine.
+Markdown needs to escape * characters.

 ### 8. Miscellaneous